jared-ni/cs262-design-exercise1/EngineeringNotes.md

 - For encoding the header components of the wired protocol, how do I calculate by bytes in Python?
 Or, can I simply separate each of the protocol components with a special symbol?

+2/12
+- I realized a design flaw: must separate client socket from the storing of user information.
+I decided to have another dictionary to map client_sockets to the respective accounts that they logged in.
+- I am improving the wired protocol and standardizing the server code for now.
+Soon, everything will be standardized.
+TODOS:
+    - wrap more try catch blocks in error-prone functions
+    - finish abstracting server functions
+    - finalize how users and client sockets are associated
+    - Lock the two dictionaries while they are being edited
+    - Should we make it so that a user cannot login on two different clients?
+Must think about it
+    - Push messages not directly to socket but to the queue list if client is not logged in.
+    - should we have a buffer in front of each actual message, so we know for sure that we are parsing the actual message?